DoTheEvo/veeam-prometheus-grafana/README.md

 this command deletes all metrics on prometheus, assuming api is enabled<br>
 `curl -X POST -g 'http://10.0.19.4:9090/api/v1/admin/tsdb/delete_series?match[]={__name__=~".*"}'`

-So theres proof of concept of being able to send data to pushgateway and visualize them in grafana
+So theres the proof of concept of being able to send data to pushgateway and visualize them in grafana

 </details>